A veteran helped spread viral 9/11 conspiracy theories. Can he start over?

 In a way, Korey believed, his involvement in “Loose Change” had helped keep his symptoms of post-traumatic stress disorder at bay.
 But by the end of 2007, the production firm he and Dylan started had become financially unsustainable.

-It was during that period, Korey recalled, that he experienced episodes of losing control of his emotions and war flashbacks.
+It was during that period, Korey said, that he experienced episodes of losing control of his emotions and war flashbacks.

 “I think, we were all reaching for a sense of identity.
 And then it was clearly over.
 And it was like, what do we do from here?” he said.
 “The problem is that when you’re in your 15 minutes of fame, you don’t know it.
 We were never financially successful from ‘Loose Change.’
 We were never able to buy houses or anything.
 The most we were able to buy from it were used cars.”

-Eventually his growing opioid dependence landed him in county jail, he recalled, where he spent eight months.
+Eventually his growing opioid dependence landed him in county jail, he said, where he spent eight months.
 Asked if he regretted it, he said no, because it had led him to get his act together.
 If he was always trying to find something good in tough situations, it was often because he knew he was accountable for creating them to begin with.
 He joked that he was “always in the wrong place at the right time.”

 Going to jail “really was an important moment in my life,” he said.
 “When I walked out that door, I was a different person than I was when I walked in.”